 Sin Revealed By the Law

 Was there ever a time that Paul was without the law?
-Dr. Martyn Lloyd-Jones explains that in Romans 7:9, Paul is referring to the time of Paul’s life that he was not aware of the law.
-Before a man knows the law, he is unconscious about his sin.
-Without the resistance of the law, he would have never understood the power of sin.
-When Paul says, “sin sprang to life,” he means that now he has a full understanding of his sinfulness and sin is all the more evident.
-Previously, a man without the law is so alive and free, but now with the law you lack all of that old self-assurance and self-reliance.
-Now with the law you feel death as you are mourning your sin.
-The Doctor explains that once again Paul has confirmed that the law can never sanctify a man or deliver him.
-With the law, there is a complete view of morals and ethics.
-Since God has given the law, we now know sin and are without excuse.
+In the sermon on Romans 7:9 titled “Sin Revealed by the Law,” Dr. Martyn Lloyd-Jones explains that Paul is referring to the time in Paul’s life when he was not aware of the law.
+Before a person knows the law, they are unconscious about their sin.
+Without the resistance of the law, they would have never understood the power of sin.
+Paul says “sin sprang to life” and now he has a full understanding of his sinfulness and sin is all the more evident.
+Previously, a person without the law believes they are alive and free, but with the law they lack old self-assurance and self-reliance.
+Now with the law, a Christian feels death as they mourn their sin.
+Dr. Lloyd-Jones explains that once again Paul has confirmed that the law can never sanctify or deliver.
+With the law, there is a complete view of morals and ethics and since God gave the law, Christians now know sin and are without excuse.
 Those who say that they have no sin are clearly deceiving themselves.
-The Doctor warns that there is no more hopeless statement than to say that you are not a sinner.
+Dr. Lloyd-Jones warns that there is no more hopeless statement than for someone to say that they are not a sinner.

 Additional Scripture Translations

 9I was once alive apart from the Law; but when the commandment came, sin came to life, and I died;

 Romans 7:9, King James Version

 9For I was alive without the law once: but when the commandment came, sin revived, and I died.